Until recently, 751 National Street was a vacant, nondescript building that previously housed Midsouth Millworks, a mom-and-pop cabinet shop.

 — a nonprofit community development corporation working to improve livability and reduce crime and blighted properties in The Heights — leased the building for its new Heights Line Design Studio.
 In late September they purchased the property, which covers three structures and a sizable yard.

 What was once beige and boarded up is now a colorful space complete with flowers, tables, giant games of checkers, and a community calendar on the windows.
-On Wednesday nights the main 400-square-foot meetng space is full of friends, conversation, laughter, snacks, and games.
+On Wednesday nights the main 400-square-foot meeting space is full of friends, conversation, laughter, snacks, and games.

 The Heights Line Design Studio gives Heights CDC a physical presence on National Street to anchor revitalization efforts and provides a space for the community to connect and share ideas on neighborhood development.